After a year of whiplash, U.S. jobs market is stabilizing

 Nauti's Take

-Steadier employment data hands consumers, investors and policy planners some badly needed predictability, which is a real positive heading into the next quarter.
-Beneath the surface there are still fragile sectors, AI-driven layoffs and geopolitical shocks, so a second whiplash year is not off the table.
+Steadier employment data hands consumers, investors and policy planners some badly needed predictability — a real opportunity to plan the next quarters more cleanly.
+The risk lies below the surface: fragile sectors, AI-driven layoffs and geopolitical shocks keep a second whiplash year on the table.

 Companies should lean into resilience rather than a new hiring boom, and the Fed will probably keep further rate cuts on pause.